rmoehn/cartpole/interruptibility/questions.md

-In my old notebook I wrote as if I was sure of what I'd found.
-I even tried to hide flaws.
-I have learned better.
-In this report I do the opposite: I ask questions about what I found.

 - Is the Jensen-Shannon divergence useful in this case?
 What does it tell me?
 Is it sufficient to show that it goes down drastically?
 Is measuring it between the final histogram and all histograms good?
 Is it better to measure it